 The Problem

 Each year thousands of coyotes, foxes, bobcats, prairie dogs, crows, and even wolves are targeted in wildlife killing contests where contestants compete for prizes and awards for killing the most, largest, or smallest animals.
 These contests, unmonitored by wildlife agencies, are legal throughout most of the United States.
 Such contests masquerade as “management” and “hunting” but instead increase the potential for conflict and violate ethical hunting principles.
-Killing contests are one of the last bloodsports that remain legal with dog- and cock-fighting now relegated to history.
+With dog- and cock-fighting now outlawed, wildlife killing contests are one of the last bloodsports that remain legal.

 Modern science and societal values point to nonlethal methods as the only way for humans and wildlife to coexist in the face of 21st-century challenges.
-Wildlife killing contests are antithetical to ethics, science, and coexistence with life in North America.
+Wildlife killing contests are cruel and antithetical to ethics, science, and coexistence with wildlife in North America.

 #STOPTHEKILL